 Southernwood Flower Myths & Folklore

 One of Southernwood’s most enduring myths that is widespread through European cultures links it to love.
 Young people pining for their lovers would include sprigs of Southernwood flowers in their bouquets.
-The strong smell of the plant was supposed to help attract your love back to you over any distance.
+The pungent smell of the plant was supposed to help attract your love back to you over any distance.

-Southernwood Flower Meaning & Symbolism in Ancient Egypt
+Southernwood in Ancient Egypt

 In Ancient Egypt, Southernwood grew wild and could be harvested in large volumes.
 Its distinctive scent became part of a popular perfume mixture known as Cyprinum.
 The balm-like solid perfume also included myrrh, cinnamon, and cardamom all mixed in a base of henna.